U.S. national shot dead in Saudi capital Riyadh

 Interior Ministry spokesman Major General Mansour Turki said an investigation was under way into what appeared to be the first killing in years of a Westerner in Saudi Arabia.

-"Security authorities have no proven prior links between him and extremist organisations but they are following his health condition in order to take his statement," a ministry statement said.
+"Security authorities have no proven prior links between him and extremist organizations but they are following his health condition in order to take his statement," a ministry statement said.

 The Saudi Embassy statement identified the arrested man as Abdulaziz Fahad Abdulaziz Alrashid, a dual Saudi-American citizen who was born in Washington state in July 1990.